20kdc/funcWebWiki/README.md

 redbean -l 127.0.0.1 -D kernel
 ```

+(The use of `-l 127.0.0.1` here is because the wiki does not have any built-in authentication.
+While the sandbox should prevent any catastrophic damage, it is bad practice to expose this across the network.)

-It is also possible to embed the `wiki` directory directly into a Redbean server along with the contents of `kernel`
+It is also possible to embed the `wiki` directory directly into a Redbean server along with the contents of `kernel`; that would look like this:

+* `wiki/system_lib_kernel.lua`
+* `wiki/` (...the rest of the wiki directory)
+* `kernel.lua`
+* `.init.lua`

 Doing this sets up the wiki in a read-only mode which should not have any persistence; but the code on the wiki is still running.